 The proposed solution provides a key technology for this purpose.
 Under the title “On the fly”, the Computer Vision Laboratory (CVLAB) will develop an AI-based software system that uses artificial intelligence to recognize objects recorded on-site and assign them to their digital equivalents.
 This will provide a non-technical, user-friendly, cost-efficient and scalable coupling of real and digital, which opens up previously unimagined usage possibilities.

-The eighteen-month project is carried out by the CVLAB in collaboration with Kaulquappe and SBB.
+The eighteen-month project is carried out by the CVLAB in collaboration with Kaulquappe and Swiss Federal Railways.
 It is financed by Innosuisse.

 |Principal investigator||Mathieu Salzmann|